 - Register to march.
 It is free and simple to register in Midsumma Pride March.
 Vehicle registrations (for motorbikes, cars, trucks) close Monday 20 November 2017 and marcher registrations (for everyone else) close Monday 4 December 2017.

-- Attend the Midsumma Pride March Briefing, which will be held in January in the week prior to the march at St Kilda Town Hall.
+- Attend the Midsumma Pride March Briefing on Monday 22 January, 6 – 7pm at St Kilda Town Hall (Auditorium).
 Who attends this briefing?
 A representative from each group as well as all vehicle drivers must attend this briefing.
 (It is also live-streamed for those living rurally or remotely).

 - Read the Pride March emails you receive from Midsumma in the lead-up to the march.
 These contain vital information about arrival times, marching orders and other bits and pieces that you'll need to know.

 - Plan a vibrant and meaningful presence in the march.
 You never know, you might win a Midsumma Pride March Award.

 - Arrive on time on the day with your group, ready to march!

 Read on for the answers to all your questions.
 Can't find what you're looking for?
 Call Midsumma on 03 9296 6600 or email [email protected].

 I'm registering a vehicle, what do I need to know?

 - Driver and Vehicle Check: for the safety of all participants, Victoria Police will approve vehicles and their drivers.
 At the time of registering you'll be asked to provide the vehicle registration of each vehicle, licence details of each nominated driver as well as their contact details.